-Two stage unlocking may be disabled or re-enabled by simultaneously pressing the and controls on the transmitter for four seconds (disabling two stage unlock allows all vehicle doors to unlock simultaneously).
+Two-stage unlocking may be disabled or enabled by simultaneously pressing the and controls on the transmitter for four seconds (disabling two stage unlock allows all vehicle doors to unlock simultaneously).
 The parking lamps will illuminate twice to indicate that two-stage unlock was enabled or disabled.
+The unlocking mode will be applied to remote entry, keyless entry and intelligent access.